David and Goliath

 Do: Before starting, demonstrate how to throw the sock rocket (as you practiced before class started)

-Important: During game play, use what you’ve learned in the lesson overview material to engage the students in further discussion.
-Grade 1: When you ask a question, offer a choice of answers.
+Important: During gameplay, use what you’ve learned in the lesson overview material to engage the students in further discussion.
+Grades 1 & 2: When you ask a question, offer a choice of answers.
 Eliminate the harder questions.
-Grades 2 and up: When you ask a question, don’t offer the multiple choices unless the team needs them.
+Grades 3 and up: When you ask a question, don’t offer multiple choices unless the team needs them.

 Say: David believed that no matter what happened to him, God would be with him always and would protect him.
 God loves you.
 No matter what happens to you, God is with you.
 Let's close our time together with prayer.